 There’s no doubt that press releases are still an effective method to spread the information that a business wants to share with the public.
 It is an important PR tool for PR professionals to achieve their marketing goals.

-Despite the controversies that a press release is no longer thriving, it is here to stay and has helped businesses in so many ways.
+Despite the controversies that a press release distribution newswire is no longer thriving, it is here to stay and has helped businesses in so many ways.
 Take note of the best practices of press release distribution that can take your PR campaign into another level.

 - Know your audience.

 You can’t write a newsworthy press release if you don’t know your target.
 How can you craft it if you don’t know who is going to benefit from your products?

 How can you promote a new product if you don’t have any idea who’s going to use it?
 When writing a release, keep your target audience in mind.
 How are you going to serve their needs?